SugarFootPedals/LiPo-Battery-Charger/README.txt

-This is a minimalist micro-USB LiPo Battery Charger circuit board based on the MPC73831 LiPo Battery Charge Controller.
+This is a minimalist micro-USB LiPo Battery Charger circuit board based on the MPC73831 LiPo Battery Charge Controller and circuit taken directly from the Data Sheet.

 USB2.0 micro B smd.